-My twist on today’s writing challenge is revising the example of what NOT to do.
-The Writing 101 Task Eleven Size Matters prompt included the passage in quotes below–a perfect illustration of monotonous cadence in writing due to a lack of varied sentence lengths.
-The prompt asked that we write about the house we lived in when we were twelve.
+My twist on the writing challenge, Size Matters prompt, includes the passage in quotes below–a perfect illustration of monotonous cadence in writing due to a lack of varied sentence lengths.
+The prompt had asked that we write about the house we lived in when we were twelve.
 I started messing around with the passage instead and decided to make it my response to the writing task.

 “The man rode hard through the woods.
 The black horse’s effort lay in lather.
 The sun beat down from high overhead.
 Dark birds circled, drifted, and then returned.
 The land baked, and dust hung suspended.”